|

 help young

-students learn the words the letters stand for.
+students learn the words the letters in the acronyym stand for.
 However, in later years

 many students miss out on a more detailed study of the Gallipoli campaign